Understanding Asphalt Overlay vs Replacement

 Understanding Asphalt Overlay

-When it comes to maintaining the condition of our roads and driveways, one of the common options is asphalt overlay.
-But what exactly is asphalt overlay, and how does it compare to complete asphalt replacement?
+When it comes to maintaining the condition of our roads and driveways, one of the common options is an asphalt overlay.
+But what exactly is an asphalt overlay, and how does it compare to complete asphalt replacement?

 Asphalt overlay is a cost-effective method of extending the lifespan of existing asphalt surfaces.
 It involves adding a new top layer of asphalt on top of the existing asphalt pavements.